How A Weighted Blanket Influences Serotonin Secretion to Treat Insomnia

 Weighted Blankets Escalates Serotonin Levels

 Thick blankets use deep touch pressure stimulation to fire up pressure points all over the body.
 The process dilates the nervous system by upping serotonin and melatonin concentration while plunging cortisol levels.
-Subsequently, deep pressure stimulation creates a calming impact to minimize stress, induce sleep, and boost mental health.
-A vast majority weighted blankets come with detailed poly pellets to zero in target pressure points in the body and stimulate serotonin secretion.
+Subsequently, deep pressure stimulation creates a calming impact to minimize stress, induce sleep, and boost mental health. rocabi weighted anxiety blankets use glass beads to zero in target pressure points in the body and stimulate serotonin secretion.
 Serotonin works jointly with other hormones to decrease the physiological escalators of blood pressure, pulse rate, and anxiety.
 A weighted blanket introduces sensory integration and consistent nervous response to cut back physiological effects of arousal.

 Due to their ‘cocooning’ effect, weighted blankets improve sleep quality for people suffering from insomnia, ASD, agitated elderly people, anxiety, post-traumatic disorder, trauma, and geriatric.
 A weighted chain blanket enhances physiological and behavioral attributes.
 Insomnia patients who transit to weighted blankets get peaceful night sleep and decreased movements; they drift off fast and slumber for long.
 They reduce insomnia by heightening tactile or proprioceptive input, offering an efficient, non-pharmacological solution and additional tool to enhance sleep quality.